MinaSaad123/Linux-programming-interface-book/2## Chapter 1/Chapter1.md

 ### **SUSv3 and POSIX.1-2001**

-Beginning in 1999, the IEEE, The Open Group, and the ISO/IEC Joint Technical Committee 1 collaborated in the Austin Common Standards Revision Group with the aim of **<u>revising and consolidating the POSIX standards and the Single UNIX Specification</u>**.
+- Beginning in 1999, the IEEE, The Open Group, and the ISO/IEC Joint Technical Committee 1 collaborated in the Austin Common Standards Revision Group with the aim of **<u>revising and consolidating the POSIX standards and the Single UNIX Specification</u>**, This resulted in **the ratification of POSIX 1003.1-2001**

+- **POSIX 1003.1-2001** replaces SUSv2, POSIX.1, POSIX.2, and a raft of other earlier
+POSIX standards. **This standard is also known as the Single UNIX Specification Version 3**, and we’ll generally refer to it in the remainder of this book as `SUSv3`.

+The SUSv3 base specifications consists of **around 3700 pages**, divided into the following four parts:

+1. **Base Definitions** (XBD): This part contains definitions, terms, concepts, and specifications of the contents of header files. **<u>A total of 84 header file specifications are provided</u>**.

+ 2. **System Interfaces** (XSH): This part begins with various useful background information.
+Its bulk consists of the specification of various functions (which are implemented as either system calls or library functions on specific UNIX implementations).**A total of 1123 system interfaces are included in this part**.

+3. **Shell and Utilities** (XCU): This specifies the operation of the shell and various UNIX commands. **A total of 160 utilities are specified in this part**.

+ 4. **Rationale** (XRAT): This part includes informative text and justifications relating to the earlier parts.